pca2/pca2.github.io/_posts/2024-11-21-sleep-restriction-therapy.md

 - Cut out or at least severely reduce caffeine from your diet
 - Use your bed only for sleep.
 Don't read or look at screens or do anything else in your bed, just sleep.
 - Avoid bright lights before bed, especially blue lights (like most screens)

+**Trust The Process**
+I know all of this probably sounds like a lot, and I was certainly pretty skeptical when I first tried the program, but it really helped me.
+Anxiety can be one of the strongest sources of insomnia, and as you struggle with insomnia, that anxiety can compound in a vicious cycle.
+Personally it was really helpful and calming to know that I had a system in place that was going to improve my sleep.
+Even if I had a bad night, I didn't need to worry about it, all I had to do was trust the process.